 [Name]

 For demonstrating exceptional skill and expertise in [field/area].
-Your contributions to [specific area] have been invaluable and are hereby recognized with this certificate.
+Your contributions to [specific area] have been invaluable and are hereby recognized.

 Date: [Date]